hasura/graphql-engine/rfcs/catalog-migration-db-stats-logging.md

 `logPGSourceCatalogStats :: forall pgKind m .
 (MonadIO m, MonadTx m) => Logger Hasura -> SourceConfig '(Postgres pgKind) -> m Void`

-2. The `logPGSourceCatalogStats` function will be run in a separate thread so as to not block the migrations.
+2. The `logPGSourceCatalogStats` function will be run in a separate thread to not block the migrations.
 This can be done by  calling `logPGSourceCatalogStats` using the `forkManagedT` function.

 3. To avoid implementing this feature for metadata DB catalog migrations, we need to make the 40_to_41 migration a no-op and move the logic to be a source catalog migration.
 Which means to make the `40_to_41.sql` a noop migration and move the migration to `0_to_1.sql` in `pg_source_migrations`.
 The `41_to_40.sql` migration should change accordingly, it has to check first whether the `locked` column is a `timestamp with time zone` and iff alter it to the boolean type otherwise do nothing.